TimHanewich/Misc-Articles/Death-Cross-Webhook-Now-Available/readme.md

-# Death Cross Webhook Now Available by Aletheia
+# Death Cross Webhook Now Available via Aletheia

 A *Death Cross* in finance occurs when a stock's short-term moving average sinks below it's long-term moving average.
 Typically this is a *50-day* moving average for short-term and a *200-day* moving average for long-term.
 The death cross is a tecnical chart pattern which may indicate the potential for a major selloff of a stock.
 This metric along has proven to be a reliable indicator of many severe bear markets of the past century.